 BGSU Army ROTC "Fighting Falcon Battalion"

 Be a part of the #1 Leadership Course on Campus!

 Home of the Fighting Falcons

-Our mission at Bowling Green State University is to develop future leaders for the United States Army by providing leadership opportunities, physical training and mentorship.
+Our mission at Bowling Green State University is to develop quality future leaders for the United States Army by providing leadership opportunities, physical training and mentorship.